Waterton Lakes National Park Wildlife Viewing

 Larger even still are bison.
 Although these prairie dwellers never lived in the mountains, they would have grazed around the eastern outskirts of what is now Waterton Lakes National Park.
 A small herd is contained in the Bison Paddock, just before the park gate.

 Golden-mantled ground squirrels live on the Bear’s Hump and around Cameron Falls.
 Columbian ground squirrels are just about everywhere.
 Chipmunks scamper about on Bertha Lake Trail.
 The best time for viewing beavers is at dawn and dusk along the Belly River.
 Muskrats can be seen on the edges of Maskinonge Lake eating bulrushes.
 Mink also live at the lake but are seen only by those with patience.

-Two major flyways pass the park, and September to November many thousands of waterfowl stop on Maskinonge and Lower Waterton Lakes.
+Two major flyways pass Waterton Lakes National Park, and from September to November many thousands of waterfowl stop on Maskinonge and Lower Waterton Lakes.
 On a power-line pole beside the entrance to the park is an active osprey nest—ask staff to point it out for you.
 Waterton Heritage Centre has a great little free checklist for birders listing the 250 species recorded within park boundaries.

 An abundance of wildlife is one of the biggest draws of the Canadian Rockies.
 To help preserve this precious resource, obey fishing and hunting regulations and use common sense.

-Drive carefully.
-The most common cause of premature death for larger mammals is being hit by vehicles.
+DRIVE CAREFULLY.
+The most common cause of premature death for larger mammals is being hit by vehicles, especially at night.